schollii/pypubsub/docs/about.rst

     application that launched it.
 The main application I use it for though is a Timesheet program where I use it to tell my program which frame to display when.
-Basically when one closes, I need another one to open and I found that Pypubsub made this quite trivial.
+Basically when one closes, I need another one to open and I found that PyPubSub made this quite trivial.
 The other program is used in conjunction with our Zimbra web mail and will pop-up an alert when we receive an email and it also has an Outlook-like Reminder dialog for appointments...
 And thanks for providing such a nice tool for my